Htrap19/CGui/README.md

 * gcc on Linux and MSVC on Window
 * Git

-For further more experience use the C++ standrard 17 or later.
+For further more experience use the C++ standard 17 or later.

 ## Tested on
 * Windows 10 with Visual Studio 2019